 You can contact our helpdesk anytime if you need help figuring out which mobile booster is best for you.

-Different mobile operators in different countries use different frequency wavelengths for their 2G, 3G, and 4G services, so it is important to choose a booster that amplifies signals on the correct frequency for your network.
-More information about the specific frequencies used by different networks can be found on our website.
+Different mobile operators in the United States use different frequency wavelengths for their 2G, 3G, and 4G services, so it is important to choose a booster that amplifies signals on the correct frequency for your network.
+More information about the specific frequencies used by different networks can be found on our carrier pages for AT&T, Sprint, T-Mobile, and Verizon.
 We also have a selection of mobile signal boosters that improve signals for all frequencies and mobile network providers.